 Tea tree oil was historically used as a substitute for tea, which is how it got its name.
-The leaves of the tea tree contain potent and medicinally valuable oil, which is applied to the skin and used to treat a host of conditions.
-Tea tree oil is so effective, it is used in a variety of cosmetics, hygiene products and over-the-counter medicines.
+The leaves of the tea tree contain potent and medicinally valuable oil.
+Which when applied to the skin and used to treat a host of conditions.
+It is so effective, it is used in a variety of cosmetics, hygiene products and over-the-counter medicines.

 The Many Uses for Tea Tree Oil